Whisky

 Discovering whisky

-So, how is Whisky made?
+But then, how is Whisky made?
 What is a Blend, a Single Malt, or a Blended Malt?
 Is there a difference between Whisky and Whisky?
 What is the difference between Whisky and Bourbon?
 Which are the main producing countries?
 You will find all the answers to these questions in the following lines.

 How is Whisky made?

 Subsequently, this same liquid will be distilled in stills in order to obtain a strong alcohol.
-This will then age in oak barrels (sometimes new, but sometimes having already contained other spirits such as Bourbon, wine, Port, or even Sherry), thereby imparting numerous aromas as well as a certain color to the distillate.
+This will then age in oak barrels (sometimes new, but sometimes having already contained other spirits such as Bourbon, wine, Port, or even Sherry), thereby imparting many aromas as well as a certain color to the distillate.

 Blend, Single Malt, Scotch, Blended Malt: a bit of vocabulary